-Interestingly, such a large optical depth is caused by a relatively little amount of dust ($M_d\sim 10^5\msun$) distributed in a compact region around the star forming site.
-As a result of such geometry, the dust becomes hot; the SED-fitted temperature \citep{sommovigo:2021} is $T_{\rm SED}\simeq 88\, \rm K$.
-The IR to UV luminosity ratio is $L_{\rm TIR}/L_{\rm UV}\simeq 1.8$.
-While the mass-weighted temperature is lower, $\langle T_{\rm d}\rangle_{\rm M} \simeq 61.8 \, \rm K$, $T_{\rm SED}$ is skewed toward the luminosity-weighted temperature of $\langle T_{\rm d}\rangle_{\rm L} \simeq 117.3 \, \rm K$.
+In Dianthus and Zinnia, all these prominent star forming knots are not visible in the UV, because these regions are significantly obscured ($\tau_V\gsim 5$).
+On average, though, both galaxies are basically transparent, with $\langle \tau_{V}\rangle \simeq 0.61$.
+Interestingly, such a large optical depth is caused by a relatively little amount of dust ($M_d\sim 10^5\msun$) distributed in a compact region around the star forming sites.
+As a result of such geometry, the dust becomes hot.

+In particular, the SED-fitted temperature is $T_{\rm SED}\simeq 88\, \rm K$ for Zinnia \citep{sommovigo:2021}.
+However, the mass-weighted temperature is lower, $\langle T_{\rm d}\rangle_{\rm M} \simeq 61.8 \, \rm K$, $T_{\rm SED}$ is skewed toward the luminosity-weighted temperature of $\langle T_{\rm d}\rangle_{\rm L} \simeq 117.3 \, \rm K$.
 The latter is boosted by the aforementioned pockets of dust around active star forming regions (already noted in \citealt[][]{behrens:2018}) which therefore produce a blatant MIR excess over a standard grey-body spectrum.
 We warn that such large temperatures might be partially an artefact of numerical resolution; we defer the discussion of this issue to Sec. \ref{Sec:continuum}.

-The FIR line emission from different ions is mostly co-spatial for Zinnia, with a few noticeably differences.
-While \CII~and \OI~trace similar gas phases, the \OI~is more concentrated and shows higher surface brightness in the 3 main components ($\Sigma_{\rm [OI]} \simeq 5\times 10^{10} \surfl$).
-The \CII~is instead fainter at the peaks ($\Sigma_{\rm [CII]} \simeq 10^{10} \surfl$) but brighter in the outskirts.
+The emission properties of Zinnia (such as e.g. luminosity and surface brightness ratios, value for the luminosity of different tracers with SFR) are pretty typical of galaxies in \code{serra}.
+However, the morphological properties (extent of the line emission, multi-component emission) are highly disturbed by the merger episode.
+For observations of such multi-component galaxies, single-zone assumptions and usual calibrators (e.g. IRX-$\beta$ relation) adopted to infer their properties should be taken with care, as detailed in \citet{ferrara:2022} for the analysis of \code{rebels} galaxies \citep{bouwens:2021}.